Protect Your Privacy. Secure Your Finances. Explore the Future of Cybersecurity.

 4. AI in SOC Automation: Reducing Alert Fatigue

-Security Operations Centers (SOCs) used to drown in thousands of daily alerts.
+Security Operations Centers (SOCs) historically face thousands of daily alerts, causing analyst fatigue.
+AI now:

 Aggregates alerts